mtimani/Muttley/README.md

 - **Edit On-the-Fly**: Edit text files directly within the app using the built-in editor.
 - **Batch Operations**: Delete multiple files and folders simultaneously, with confirmation prompts for non-empty directories.
 - **Streamlined Design**: A visually appealing layout with an integrated header featuring a clickable logo and title for easy navigation back to the root directory.
+- **Basic Authentication support**: Optional Basic Authentication ensures secure access by requiring a username and password.
+Easily configurable in the backend, it protects against unauthorized usage while maintaining flexibility for deployments without mandatory login.

 ## 📦 Technologies Used
 - **Easy deployment**: Docker and docker-compose.yml